LukaszLukaszP/CarsTradingCompany/README.md

 **Features**

-**Vehicle Valuation Algorithm:** Determines purchasing and resale amounts of used cars.
+-**Vehicle Valuation Algorithm:** Determines purchasing and resale amounts of used cars.
-**Purchase Interface:** Allows users to enter basic information about acquired vehicles.
+-**Purchase Interface:** Allows users to enter basic information about acquired vehicles.
-**Management Interface:** Offers functionalities to manage purchased vehicles, including assigning them to specific sections and tasks.
+-**Management Interface:** Offers functionalities to manage purchased vehicles, including assigning them to specific sections and tasks.
-**Selling Interface:** Provides a detailed view of car information, work performed, purchase and selling price, and profit margin.
+-**Selling Interface:** Provides a detailed view of car information, work performed, purchase and selling price, and profit margin.

 **Technology Stack**